g-insana/ortho2tree/README.md

-MS_figures_src/  # all of the datafiles and .R code to recreate the figures in the manuscript test/            # folder containing data ready for a quick test run test.cfg         # configuration file for the quick test run
+MS_figures_src/  # all of the datafiles and .R code to recreate the figures in the manuscript test/            # folder containing data ready for a quick test run test.cfg         # configuration file for the quick test run qfomam.cfg       # configuration file for the qfomam2022_05 analysis described in the manuscript
 ```

 ## INSTALLATION